oarabiledev/innerscope/docs/+GET_STARTED.md

 ```

 I advise this is used for single elements and those that get nested a custom component is built, refer to the ELEMENT.md documentation.

+## Apart the onStart Function

+You can add other functions like :

+- onPause
+- onResume
+- onOrient

+The onPause function is fired when the user leaves your application, either switching tabs or minimizing the browser.
+The onResume function will get called after that.

+The onOrient function is called when the orientation is changed.